rkrabek/cs171-finalproject-ballroom-visualization/Process_Book_Draft.md

 ## Exploratory Data Analysis

 We are currently in the stage of exploratory Data Analysis.
 We originally experimented with the [C3](http://c3js.org/) charting library that is based on D3 but provides more streamlined, simplified code.
 Our [first prototype of visualization 1](https://github.com/rkrabek/cs171-finalproject-ballroom-visualization/blob/master/final_project_testing/project_test_c3.html) was generated in C3 for two couples at different competitions.
-This visualization allowed easy comparisons between the two couples or a focus on the main couple using the "show" and "hide" functionality from C3.
 Although it provided an easy means of charting the data, C3 did not prove versitile enough to implement the fully integrated designed view that we were aiming to produce so we began our [second prototype of visualziation 1] using the D3 library.

 Our data is fully collectd and properly formatted.
 The reshaping process takes data broadly with the form:

 [
 	{
 		competition name: